 The walk down the hallway led to a door, opening into a massive warehouse-like facility.
-There standing were these machines, upon what seemed like hydraulic stilts.
-I crossed the steel bridge to enter the belly of the beast that would be my home for the next 2 days.
-I had prepared with Ground school training so as to make friends with my new foe, would I be able to master what I had learned, would I be able to fly the Airbus A320.
-Well, not actually the real plane but a very expensive, Level D flight simulator at the Jet Blue University in Orlando Florida.
+Standing in the middle of the room were these machines, on what seemed like hydraulic stilts.
+I crossed the steel bridge to enter the belly of the beast that would be my home for the next two days.
+I had prepared with “Ground School” training to make friends with my new foe.
+But would I be able to master what I had learned; would I be able to fly the Airbus A320?
+Well, not actually the real plane but a very expensive, level D flight simulator at the Jet Blue University in Orlando Florida.
 I was here to see if I could learn to fly an airplane millions of passengers before me had flown in.
 I would be trained by the best, Captain Wayne Phillips, a seasoned professional who had a great way of making the complicated sound easy.

 As I waited for my session, parades of other pilots entered the facility to receive their training too.
 There were pilots there to switch aircraft type and some that were new to the airline, but the vast majority were coming back for recurrency training.
 This is where pilots re-learn and are put through their paces every 12 months to make sure they still have what it takes to successfully fly the plane.
 Each pilot receives training from a professional instructor, and the pilot must pass before they can return to work.
 All of this got me thinking!